onesrvnet/discordtickets-docs/docs/self-hosting/updating.md

 ## Standalone

-## HypeSrv
+## HypeServ

-Your HypeSrv installation of DiscordTickets (if done via the `Content Manager`) will automatically check for and perform updated on every (re-)start of your server.
+Your HypeServ installation of DiscordTickets (if done via the `Content Manager`) will automatically check for and perform updates on every (re-)start of your server.

-HypeSrv doesn't currently offer a first-party solution for backing up a database server.
+HypeServ doesn't currently offer a first-party solution for backing up a database server.
 Instead, please connect to the database with an SQL Client like HeidiSQL and export your database via such a tool.